e18e/e18e/docs/blog/the-year-ahead-2026.md

 ## Replacements GitHub action

-Very early design stages right now, but we're cooking up a GitHub action which will automatically create pull requests for module replacements and syntax improvements.
+We're in the very early design stages, but we're cooking up a GitHub action which will automatically create pull requests for module replacements and syntax improvements!

 This action should do a lot of what the CLI and the ESLint plugin do, but in an automated fashion and focused around migrations rather than analysis.